-Longboat Pass is an altered inlet between Anna Maria Island to the north and Longboat Key to the south and has a federal navigation channel authorized by USACE.
+Longboat Pass is an altered inlet between Anna Maria Island to the north and Longboat Key to the south and includes a federal navigation channel authorized by the USACE.
 Initial dredging of the authorized channel was completed in 1977.
-Maintenance dredging of the channel has been conducted by the USACE in 1982, 1985, 1991 and 1997.
+Maintenance dredging of the channel has been conducted by the USACE in 1982, 1985, 1991, and 1997.
 The dredged sand has been placed on the adjacent Gulf shorelines of Anna Maria Island and Longboat Key in the areas of greatest need.
 An island-wide beach restoration project along the majority of Longboat Key utilized 1,955,000 cy from the ebb shoal in 1993.
-Longboat Pass project activities receives regional sediment management (RSM) support by USACE to manage the sediments in a manner that maximizes natural and economic opportunities for the coastal system.
+Longboat Pass project activities receive regional sediment management support by the USACE to manage the sediments in a manner that maximizes natural and economic opportunities for the coastal system.

 A feasibility study was completed in 2008 by the Department and the West Coast Inland Navigation District to evaluate alternatives that could mitigate the impacts to the adjacent shorelines resulting from the past inlet dredging activities.
 Analysis included studying the sediment budget at the inlet, evaluating sand bypassing at the inlet, determining the potential impact of the modified dredging on the efficiency of the natural bypassing at the inlet, and environmental impacts of the proposed dredging.
 Based on recommendations of the study, flood shoal sand traps were identified as sand sources for bypass to adjacent eroding shorelines.
-The first dredging event was complete in July 2014, with material placed at the North End of Longboat Key.
+The first dredging event was completed in July 2014, with material placed at the North End of Longboat Key.
 Areas of shoaling were identified within the Longboat Pass Flood Shoal as potential sand traps to be established as a renewable local sand source for beach fill for the adjacent shorelines on Anna Maria Island to the north and Longboat Key to the south.
 Two sand traps were established within the flood shoal region in 2014, one of which included a portion of the interior federal channel.
-The two sand traps generated approximately 100,000 cubic yards of sand which were placed on the north end of Longboat Key.
-The Town of Longboat Key participated in sponsoring the construction which addressed an emergency condition in which upland habitable structures were becoming threatened due to erosion.
+The two sand traps generated approximately 100,000 cubic yards of sand, which were placed on the north end of Longboat Key.
+The Town of Longboat Key participated in sponsoring the construction, which addressed an emergency condition in which upland habitable structures were becoming threatened due to erosion.

-Manatee County and the Town of Longboat Key completed a joint IMP study for Longboat Pass in November 2011 with revision in December 2012.
-Primary focus of the study was to assess coastal processes of Longboat Pass and vicinity.
-Also emphasized is improvement of regional sediment management to conserve sediment resources, using efficiencies of the erosion control programs, and maintaining navigation while protecting natural resources.
-The study concluded that the inlet navigation channel should be dredged on a cycle that approximates a 4-year interval with material placement alternating between the two islands or every 8 years with the material being split 50/50 between the two islands.
+Manatee County and the Town of Longboat Key completed a joint IMP study for Longboat Pass in November 2011, with revision in December 2012.
+The primary focus of the study was to assess coastal processes of Longboat Pass and vicinity.
+Also emphasized was improvement of regional sediment management to conserve sediment resources, using efficiencies of the erosion control programs, and maintaining navigation while protecting natural resources.
+The study concluded that the inlet navigation channel should be dredged on a cycle that approximates a 4-year interval with material placement alternating between the two islands, or an 8-year interval with the material being split 50/50 between the two islands.
 The Department issued a navigational maintenance dredging and beach nourishment permit in March 2015.
 A sediment budget update was submitted to the Department and Town in February 2019 for Longboat Pass.
-Manatee County is planning to repair, replace or sand tighten the (north) jetty of Longboat Pass in 2020/2021.
+Manatee County is planning to repair, replace or sand tighten the north jetty of Longboat Pass in 2024.
+The county sponsored a study on the Coquina Beach Shoreline Stabilization and Longboat Pass jetty reconstruction and the study was completed in December 2021.

-Strategy: Monitor and develop a sediment budget sufficient for the adoption of an IMP in conjunction with further dredging in Longboat Pass flood shoals as a sand resource.
+Strategy: Monitor and develop a sediment budget sufficient for the adoption of an IMP, in conjunction with further dredging in Longboat Pass flood shoals as a sand resource.